Anirudh-A-V/OS_Lab_KTU_S4/README.md

 This repo is created for educational purposes.
 Feel free to contribute it as a part of Hacktoberfest 2022.

 # How to Contribute
 1. Leave a star and fork the repository :wink:
 2. Now clone the repository.
 3. Goto the repository directory in your code editor and start coding a program or simply add one from elsewhere.
 4. Commit your changes and push them to your repository.
 5. Open a pull request and type in some description.
 That's it.

+# What to contribute
+1. Upload the programs done in your OS Lab
+2. Add documentation to each experiment, like the aim of the experiment and algorithms
+3. Or you can upload the pdf/docx of your OS record.
+Make sure to create a separate folder for it :grin:

 ## How to clone a repository